maurice/yay-machine/docs/reference/transitions.md

     any_state --> current_state: HEARTBEAT
 ```

-This technique is typically used to update state-data (eg, in the connection machine, it has this transition to update `lastHeartbeatTime`)
+This technique is typically used to update state-data.
+For example, the connection machine updates the `lastHeartbeatTime` state-data property whenever it receives a `HEARTBEAT` event.

 ```typescript